Difference Between White Blood Cells and Red Blood Cells

 Some of the nuclei are round and large.
 These cells can be further classified as agranulocytes and granulocytes.
 In the cytoplasm, granules are contained in some of the white blood cells.

 That’s why they are known as granulocytes.
-On the flip side, these granule-like structures do not possess by agranulocytes.
+On the flip side, these granule-like structures do not possess agranulocytes.

-There are mainly three types of granulocytes namely, eosinophils, neutrophils, and basophils.
+There are mainly three types of granulocytes, namely, eosinophils, neutrophils, and basophils.
 Monocytes and lymphocytes are the other two types of agranulocytes.
 Among the total blood volume, white blood cells consist of 1%.

 What are Red Blood Cells?